 - (a) As the prime role of faculty employees is the pursuit and dissemination of knowledge and understanding through teaching, research and scholarship, they must devote their energies conscientiously to the development of scholarly competence and effectiveness as teachers. - (b) It is the responsibility of faculty employees to teach the course content as defined in the current calendar. - (c) It is the responsibility of faculty employees to deal ethically and fairly with students, to foster a free exchange of ideas, to avoid discrimination, to respect the principles of confidentiality in a manner consistent with the performance of their academic role and to acknowledge their indebtedness to students in relation to their own research. - (d) Faculty employees shall have the right and responsibility to organize and structure classroom and laboratory activities and to adopt reasonable means to maintain a learning environment which is both productive and orderly. - (e) Faculty employees shall be conscientious in the preparation and organization of subject matter, in the revision of that subject matter on a regular basis and shall inform their students from time to time regarding their instructional and evaluation methods. - (f) A faculty employee shall not normally miss, cancel or terminate scheduled instruction except in the case of sudden illness or emergency and even in such cases shall make every effort to have his/her chairperson and students notified.
 In other circumstances, subject to the approval of the appropriate chairperson, arrangements for rescheduling or for a substitute must be made in advance of missing scheduled instruction.
-Instruction missed shall be rescheduled if possible with adequate notice to the students. - (g) It shall be the responsibility of each faculty employee to maintain the competence required to engage effectively in teaching, research and scholarship in support of the objectives of his/her department.
+When able, faculty shall provide any relevant extant course materials for the missed scheduled instruction to the replacement or substitute instructors.
+Such materials shall be returned to the original faculty member upon completion of the missed scheduled instruction and cannot be used for any other purposes.
+Instruction missed shall be rescheduled if possible with adequate notice to the students. - (g) It shall be the responsibility of each faculty employee to maintain the competence required to engage effectively in teaching, research and scholarship in support of the objectives of his/her department. - (h) Faculty employees shall comply with established procedures and deadlines for reporting and reviewing the grades of their students and other such procedures and deadlines as may be necessary for the well ordered operation of the University.
+Faculty employees shall accept responsibility for participation in the effective operation of the University including the academic counselling of students, assisting at registration and assisting at examination times as described in Article 15.2(j).

-- 15.2 (h) Faculty employees shall comply with established procedures and deadlines for reporting and reviewing the grades of their students and other such procedures and deadlines as may be necessary for the well ordered operation of the University.
-Faculty employees shall accept responsibility for participation in the effective operation of the University including the academic counselling of students, assisting at registration and assisting at examination times as described in Article 15.2(j). - (j) Faculty employees are responsible for generally assisting in the supervision of their examinations, as follows: - (i) faculty employees are responsible for the supervision of their examinations; - (ii) if the faculty employee cannot comply with this requirement, a suitable substitute shall be appointed, with the approval of the appropriate departmental chairperson or equivalent. - (k) Faculty employees shall inform the students of the times when they will normally be available in their offices for consultation.
+- (i) Faculty employees are responsible for generally assisting in the supervision of their examinations, as follows: - (i) faculty employees are responsible for the supervision of their examinations; - (iii) if the faculty employee cannot comply with this requirement, a suitable substitute shall be appointed, with the approval of the appropriate departmental chairperson or equivalent. - (j) Faculty employees shall inform the students of the times when they will normally be available in their offices for consultation.
 A copy of this information shall be posted on the employee's office door with additional copies to the appropriate chairperson and dean.
 The times available shall be such as are likely to be convenient for the students and be adequate for the numbers of students involved.